asnowberger/plugin-jkl-reviews/readme.md

 ![screenshot-3](https://cloud.githubusercontent.com/assets/6644259/4516776/135d3264-4c08-11e4-87d5-5b7587865ed2.png)

 ###Contact Me
-If you have questions about, problems with, or suggestions for improving this plugin, please let me know at:
+If you have questions about, problems with, or suggestions for improving this plugin, please let me know at the [WordPress.org support forums](http://wordpress.org/support/plugin/jkl-reviews)

 Want updates about my other WordPress plugins, themes, or tutorials?
-Follow me at:
+Follow me [@jekkilekki](http://twitter.com/jekkilekki)

 ##Acknowledgements
 ###This plugin uses: